antares-codes/etl-val-node/README.md

    ```bash
    curl -SfL 'https://raw.githubusercontent.com/etherlite-org/openethereum/etherlite/crates/ethcore/res/chainspec/etherlite.json' -o genesis.json
    ```
 9. Retreive your password from the old server with command `cat password` and Create password file for Validator account on the new server.
+Make sure your are in password directory.
    ```bash
    echo "YOUR-PASS-FROM-OLD-SERVER" > password
    ```